SirUli/FHEM-TALKTO/README.md

 The Perl module can be loaded directly into your FHEM installation.
 For this please copy the below command into the FHEM command line.

 	update all https://raw.githubusercontent.com/SirUli/FHEM-TALKTO/master/controls_talkto.txt

+### Rename Template

+Rename the file FHEM/TALKTOME.rive.template to FHEM/TALKTOME.rive and edit if you like

 ### Create ONE device as master (this is the chatbot)